 Proper Form - Foot Positioning on the Bench

 Some of the most popular exercises take place lying flat on a bench.
 They include the barbell or dumbbell chest press, lying tricep extension and flye.
-They're staples used in strength training programs around the world, and at least one third of the people doing them are at risk of injury because of poor form.
+They're staples used in strength training programs worldwide, and at least one-third of the people doing them are at risk of injury because of poor form.

 Here it is in a nutshell.
 If you're engaged in a standard resistance training program, the proper form for a flat bench barbell chest press is: Keep your feet planted flat on the floor, your shoulder blades pressed together and a natural arch in your lower back.
 If that's the only thing you remember about this article, it will be enough.

 There are three points of contact: your feet, your butt and your shoulders.
 Don't take your feet off the floor because you don't want to lose stability.
 Don't lift your butt off the bench; you're working your chest, not your quads.
 Keep your shoulder blades pressed together (scapular retraction) and pushed down (depression) to help you keep a natural arch in your back.

 But where exactly do the feet go?